nafeu/nafeu.github.io/_posts/2018-10-19-realtime-presentation-slides-with-socketio-express-nodejs-and-javascript.md

 });
 ```

-With our existing code, how would we get the following to show up on our screen?:
+With our existing code, how would we get the following to show up on our screen?

 ```html
 <h1>Hello World</h1>
 <p>Let's build a realtime app!</p>
 ```

-We know that this is generated by `#Hello World\nLet's build a real-time app!` using **Markdown**, so lets safely encode that into our request `localhost:8000/api/updateSlide?markdown=...`
+We know that this is generated by `#Hello World\nLet's build a real-time app!` using **Markdown**, so let's safely encode that into our request `localhost:8000/api/updateSlide?markdown=...`

 For URL [Percent-encoding](https://en.wikipedia.org/wiki/Percent-encoding):
 - hash: `#` is `%23`